Copyright Act (Canada): 1921 Canadian Copyright Act

 The first Copyright Act was passed in 1921 and came into force in 1924.
-Although Canada was no longer subject to imperial copyright law, the 1921 Act was closely modelled on the UK Copyright Act of 1911 to comply with the Berne Convention for the Protection of Literary and Artistic Works.
+Although Canada was no longer subject to imperial copyright law, the 1921 Act was closely modelled on the UK Copyright Act 1911 to comply with the Berne Convention for the Protection of Literary and Artistic Works.
 The government wished to include a provision allowing the government to print any book, with royalties paid to the author, which was not officially licensed within the country.
 Lobby groups objected to this with claims that it would not satisfy the Berne Convention obligations and the language was removed.

 Until 1988 the Copyright Act saw only minor amendments while the Government of Canada engaged in a number of studies on copyright reform.
 New technological developments and the emergence of computers, photocopiers and recording devices led to a recognition that copyright law needed to be updated.
 Between 1954 and 1960 the Royal Commission on Patents, Copyright, and Industrial Design, known as the Ilsley Commission, published a series of reports.
 Its brief was "to enquire as to whether federal legislation relating in any way to patents of invention, industrial designs, copyright and trademarks affords reasonable incentive to invention and research, to the development of literary and artistic talents, to creativeness, and to making available to the Canadian public scientific, technical, literary and artistic creations and other adaptations, applications and uses, in a manner and on terms adequately safeguarding the paramount public interest."